brandonthecraig/gigglesProper/README.md

 - add different user accounts?

 doing now top, already done underneath
+- make a table composed from info from a repository of objects
 - make a table composed from info from one object
 - created gig_display page and displayed a set table
 - making objects